-Using a 12-year period, single family residential water demands are 37% outdoor use versus 63% indoor use (Figure 7).
-Outdoor use is dependent on weather patterns and pandemics.
-Over the years, a consistent development pattern is noted that single-family residential parcels continue to decrease in size over the years.
+Using a 12-year period, residential water demands are 37% outdoor use versus 63% indoor use (Figure 7).
+Out use is dependent on weather patterns and pandemics.
+Over the years, a consistent development pattern are noted that single-family residential parcels continue to decrease in size over the years.